AGENDA

 Kaleipuupuu

-LEI IT DOWN: Learn foundational lei wili techniques while working with native and canoe plants thoughtfully selected for the workshop.
-Through hands-on lei making, guests will explore lei as a living practice rooted in relationship to ʻāina and culturally significant materials, leaving with a lei kūpeʻe and a deeper understanding of the connections woven through lei.
+Learn foundational lei wili techniques and work with thoughtfully selected native and canoe plants.
+Through hands-on lei making, guests will explore lei as a living practice rooted in relationship to ʻāina and culturally significant materials.
+Come early, space is limited!

 Kumu Hula Cody Pueo Pata